mzzavaa/the-juggling-company/content/pages/index.md

     title: Welcome
     subtitle: to the world of juggling
     text: >
-      The Juggling Company" is a unique blend of technology and the art of juggling.
+      "The Juggling Company" is a unique blend of technology and the art of juggling.
 This platform aims to inspire and engage the community through innovative projects that combine cloud computing, AI, and the fascinating world of juggling.